Weekly Bible Notes

 Second Reading Romans 6:1-11

-What shall we say, then?
-Shall we go on sinning so that grace may increase?
-By no means!
-We died to sin; how can we live in it any longer?
-Or don't you know that all of us who were baptized into Christ Jesus were baptized into his death?
-We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.
-If we have been united with him like this in his death, we will certainly also be united with him in his resurrection.
-For we know that our old self was crucified with him so that the body of sin might be done away with, that we should no longer be slaves to sin-- because anyone who has died has been freed from sin.
-Now if we died with Christ, we believe that we will also live with him.
-For we know that since Christ was raised from the dead, he cannot die again; death no longer has mastery over him.
-The death he died, he died to sin once for all; but the life he lives, he lives to God.
-In the same way, count yourselves dead to sin but alive to God in Christ Jesus.
-(This is the word of the Lord - Thanks be to God)
+For if we have been united with him in a death like his, we will certainly be united with him in a resurrection like his.
+We know that our old self was crucified with him so that the body of sin might be destroyed, and we might no longer be enslaved to sin.
+For whoever has died is freed from sin.
+8But if we have died with Christ, we believe that we will also live with him.
+We know that Christ, being raised from the dead, will never die again; death no longer has dominion over him.
+The death he died, he died to sin, once for all; but the life he lives, he lives to God.
+So you also must consider yourselves dead to sin and alive to God in Christ Jesus.
+NRSV

 Post Communion Sentence